 What are CAM providers permitted to do?

-- CAM providers are not permitted to perform medical procedures or provide treatment which could potentially seriously endanger the health of the patient.
+CAM providers are not permitted to perform medical procedures or provide treatment which could potentially seriously endanger the health of the patient.
 They may not provide treatment for infectious diseases which could endanger public health or safety, or other serious diseases or disorders.

 Submitting complaints about CAMs

 The Brønnøysund Register Centre has a register scheme for CAM practitioners (in Norwegian).
-All practitioners on this register are affiliated to practitioner organisations.
+All practitioners on this register are affiliated to practitioners’ organisations.
 These organisations are obliged to have a scheme in place for dealing with complaints.
-Complaints should therefore be addressed to the relevant practitioner organisation.
+Complaints about treatment should be addressed to the relevant practitioners’ organisation.